ur-cs-courses/course-project-catch-up/app/APP.md

 ## Input File

-input.csv needs to be the name of the input file.
+input.txt needs to be the name of the input file.
 It contains the information that the application will use to build robots and rooms.

-inputtemplate.csv contains a template for how to write the input file, but here are further specifications about each property in the file:
+inputtemplate.txt contains a template for how to write the input file, but here are further specifications about each property in the file:

 robots: